-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 “Me?
 Because you did not act like a normal citizen should do when we’re trying to help a female who had a guy try to attack her with a hatchet,” Johnson replied.
 He noted that police officers clean their cars at Mister Car Wash.

-Peace acknowledges he acted unprofessionally when he lost his temper and cursed at the officer as he left the car wash.“The fact the he tried to use the contract the city has with my car wash as some sort of manipulating tool. … That’s why I kind of lost my lid at the end of the interaction,” Peace said.
+Peace acknowledges he acted unprofessionally when he lost his temper and cursed at the officer as he left the car wash.“The fact that he tried to use the contract the city has with my car wash as some sort of manipulating tool. … That’s why I kind of lost my lid at the end of the interaction,” Peace said.
 “I was like, ‘This is crazy.’ ”

-‘Does that sound familiar?’
+“Does that sound familiar?”

 The incident with Johnson gave Peace a sense of déja vu, given that he was fired from two different security jobs after confrontations with police while protesting in Seattle.